appwrite/templates/node/payments-with-stripe/README.md

-# 💳 Node.js Stripe Subscriptions Function
+# 💳 Node.js Stripe Payments Function

-Integrates Stripe subscriptions into your Appwrite project.
-Collect card payment with the `/subscribe` endpoint and check the status of a user subscription using the `Subscriptions` collection.
+Integrates Stripe payments into your Appwrite project.
+Collect card payment with the `/checkout` endpoint, and create order document in Appwrite Database for every successful payment.

 ## 🧰 Usage

-### `POST /subscribe`
+### `POST /checkout`

-This endpoint initiates a Stripe checkout session for a subscription.
+This endpoint initiates a Stripe checkout session.
 The user ID is fetched from the headers of the request.
 If the user ID is not found or a Stripe checkout session could not be created, the request will be redirected to a cancel URL.

 **Parameters**